openintegrationhub/openintegrationhub/minikube/README.md

 - **Web UI**.
 A basic browser-based UI to control certain other services.
   - `web-ui.localoih.com`

 Most of these services have an OpenAPI documentation of their API available through the path `/api-docs`.
-Additionally, you can check their readmes in the `services` folder of the OIH Repository: [Open Integration Hub Services](https://github.com/openintegrationhub/openintegrationhub/tree/master/services)
+You can also check the [API Reference Documentation](https://openintegrationhub.github.io/docs/API%20Reference/APIReferenceOverview.html).
+If you want to learn more about the services, check the [Service Documentation](https://openintegrationhub.github.io/docs/Services/Services.html) or their readmes in the `services` folder of the GitHub Repository: [Open Integration Hub Services](https://github.com/openintegrationhub/openintegrationhub/tree/master/services)

-# Usage
+# User Tutorial

 The following step-by-step guide will show you how you can add your first components and create a flow with these components via the provided web ui.
 All actions are also performable via postman or similar tools.